fanoframework/fanoframework.github.io/deployment/fastcgi/index.md

 ## Permission issue with SELinux

 Running FastCGI application may be subject to strict security policy of SELinux.
 Read [Permission issue with SELinux](/deployment/scgi#permission-issue-with-selinux) for more information.

+## Issue with web server limit

+There are configuration that affect our application.
+For example, in Apache, `LimitRequestBody` puts limit total in bytes of request body.

+If you running FastCGI web application with `mod_fcgid` module, `FcgidMaxRequestLen` limits number of bytes of request length.
+Since Apache 2.3.9, [its default value is 128 KB](http://httpd.apache.org/mod_fcgid/mod/mod_fcgid.html#fcgidmaxrequestlen).

+If your application is handling big file upload, you may need to adjust its value, otherwise you will get HTTP 500 error if you try to upload big file.

 ## Explore more